Bizongo/transactional_changes/README.md

 # TransactionalChanges

 This gem provides all the changes that has been made in a transaction.
 FYR, `ActiveModel::Dirty` provides a method `previous_changes` which only shows the last change that has been made. "https://api.rubyonrails.org/classes/ActiveModel/Dirty.html"

 ## Installation

-Add this line to your application's Gemfile:

 ```ruby
 gem 'transactional_changes'